Skip to main content

 sometimes it is absent from the gut of hogs.
 The

-primary habitat of E. aerogenes is vegetation
+E. aerogenes is vegetation

 and, occasionally, the intestinal tract.
 It is not difficult to demonstrate the presence of coliforms